Being Elmo: A Puppeteer's Journey

 Being Elmo: A Puppeteer's Journey is a 2011 American documentary film about Kevin Clash, the puppeteer behind the Sesame Street character Elmo who became a rising star and created a global sensation.
 “Being Elmo: A Puppeteer’s Journey” was one of the most talked about documentaries coming out of the 2011 Sundance Film Festival.

 Synopsis

 The film chronicles the journey of puppeteer Kevin Clash, the unlikely voice and mastermind behind Elmo.
-Focusing on Clash's childhood dreams and early career in Baltimore, Maryland; it covers his first meeting and relationship with Sesame Street creator Jim Henson, puppet maker Kermit Love, and takes you on a journey that is the phenomenal success of Elmo.
+Focusing on Clash's childhood dreams and early career in Baltimore, Maryland; it covers his first meeting and relationship with Sesame Street creator Jim Henson, puppet maker Kermit Love, and documents his journey to success.

 Sesame Street camera man James Miller originally filmed Kevin Clash with Elmo looking at photos of Miller's 2 year-old daughter.
 After showing the footage to Constance Marks, she started thinking maybe this would be a good documentary, seeing the performer behind the muppet.
 They brought the idea to Kevin Clash who thought it was a great opportunity to talk about the work he loves.